Kate Middleton and Prince William welcome royal baby No. 3: Everything we know

 The name Charlotte Elizabeth Diana "pays tribute to Prince Charles, Kate’s great-grandmother Elizabeth, Her Majesty the Queen, and, most tellingly of all, William’s late mother, the Princess of Wales," according to Vanity Fair.

-The Palace says it will announce all of the details of Middleton's latest birth on its website and via Twitter, @KensingtonRoyal.
+Their third child will be known as His Royal Highness Prince Louis Arthur Charles.

-The Queen was the first to get a call about the safe arrival of George and Charlotte's little sister or brother.
-The parents will be given hours to bond with their child before making their way home.
-As they exit St. Marys, the pair will pause for pictures and wave to crowds of people gathered around the gates of the hospital before taking off in a nearby car.
+The couple say they named their son Louis — pronounced LOO-ee — after William's grandfather, Prince Charles, and the Duke's mentor-- Louis Mountbatten-- who was killed by an Irish Republican Army bomb in 1979.

-They will most likely wait a day or two to reveal their newborn's name via the press and social media.
-Charlotte's name was revealed on May 4, 2015 — about 48 hours after she was born.
+The Palace has announced all of the details of Middleton's latest birth on its website and via Twitter, @KensingtonRoyal.

 The new royal baby makes history

-The third royal baby will be fifth in line to Britain's royal throne, behind grandfather Prince Charles, father Prince William, big brother Prince George and big sister Princess Charlotte.
+The third royal baby is fifth in line to Britain's royal throne, behind grandfather Prince Charles, father Prince William, big brother Prince George and big sister Princess Charlotte.

-Charlotte will become the "first-ever member of the royal family that will not lose her spot in line to the throne if a male heir is born," Evening Standard reports, explaining that the Succession to the Crown Act passed in 2013 makes this possible.
+Charlotte just became the "first-ever member of the royal family that will not lose her spot in line to the throne if a male heir is born," Evening Standard reports, explaining that the Succession to the Crown Act passed in 2013 makes this possible.

 Prince Harry moved down to sixth in line behind his nephew.